-- Lack of public accountability
+- Lack of public accountability and transparency

 - Higher operating costs

-- Worse service
+- Worse customer service

 - Loss of one in three water jobs

-We provide communities considering privatization with the resources to find better, long-term solutions, and help organize residents to resist the pressure to privatize.
-By keeping an eye on big private utility companies, like United Water, and advocating for public-public partnerships (which allow two or more public water utilities or non-governmental organizations to join forces and leverage shared capacities), we educate local governments about the risks of hasty water privatization deals and offer alternatives.
+We provide communities considering privatization with the resources to find better, long-term solutions, and we help organize residents to resist efforts to privatize.
+We keep an eye on the big water companies —Veolia, Suez, American Water, and Aqua American— and we advocate for public sector solutions, including public-public partnerships, which allow two or more public water utilities or non-governmental organizations to join forces and leverage shared capacities.
+We educate local governments about the risks of hasty water privatization deals and offer alternatives.

-Advocating for federal support
+Advocating for Water Affordability